Triangle-Incorporated/PunchGame/README.md

 **Installation**

-This game depends on Explorerhat for the Raspberry Pi
+This game depends on Explorerhat for the Raspberry Pi.
+It also depends on the PySFML.